Are you curious about Number Talks and want to see a Number Talk Lesson in action? If so, we’ve got you covered.

 - Can you please explain…

-So, if you are looking for quick, engaging, fun activities that will change the way your students think about and process mathematics, you may want to give number talks a try.
+So, if you are looking for quick, engaging, fun activities that will change the way your students think about and process mathematics, we encourage you to give number talks a try.
 You will NOT regret it!

 We wish you the best!
 And Happy Number Talking!